pjmc20/pjmc20/README.md

         <br>
         <p>
             <strong>
                 Computer Science student, Back-End Developer thanks to Oracle and Alura Latam through the Oracle ONE program.
-Currently I'm not working, although I'm in several certification courses related to my career such as MIT OCW, Google Garage Digital, Microsoft Learn and Harvard CS50 to mention a few.<br><br>
+Currently I'm not working, although I'm in certification courses related to my career such as Harvard CS50.<br><br>
             </strong>
         </p>
       <ul>